William-Dbt/piscine-python_data_science/README.md

   - ex02: Discover the exploitation of images (load and work on pixels in array)
   - ex03: Zoom and display image by using slicing method and pyplot module
   - ex04: Rotate image by using transpose method by manipulate 2D array
+  - ex05: Playing with masks on images under certain conditions

 ***Module 02***: Load, manipulate and display datatable.
 ***Module 03***: Classes and the heritage in Python.